harlekoy/laravel-user-lastlogin-instruction/README.md

 }
 ```

 You can see in the code we are extracting information from the non-existing config file.
-So need to create that file and add the necessary variables the we can use throughtout the app and can dynamically change on the fly.
+So we need to create that file and add the necessary variables the we can use through out the app and can dynamically change on the fly.

 ```bash
 // Create the config file